-Niketa Patel is an experienced associate in Mayer Brown’s New York office and a member of the Litigation & Dispute Resolution practice.
-She conducts a general litigation practice before state and federal courts, with cases ranging from complex commercial disputes to civil and criminal securities fraud actions.
-These include:
+Featured in the American Lawyer for her recent win of a nationwide preliminary injunction against the Trump Administration’s immigration fee waiver rule, Niketa Patel is an experienced associate in Mayer Brown’s New York office and a member of the Litigation & Dispute Resolution practice.
+She conducts a general litigation practice, counseling clients in white collar defense and compliance matters, product liability lawsuits, complex commercial disputes, and civil and criminal securities fraud actions.
+Her experience includes:

 DOJ, SEC, and AG Enforcement.
 Represents individuals and corporations, including financial institutions, in connection with criminal and regulatory investigations and related civil proceedings, including government subpoenas and third-party litigation subpoenas.

 Internal Corporate Investigations.
 Performs internal corporate investigations on behalf of management groups and audit committees, and represents clients in connection with these investigations.

 Securities Litigation.
 Represents issuers, underwriters, corporations, and individual officers and directors in federal securities class actions and shareholder derivative suits, and counsels clients and boards of directors in connection with securities law issues.

 Life Sciences Product Liability.
 Serves as counsel to pharmaceutical manufacturers in product liability disputes across multiple jurisdictions.

 False Claims Act.
 Defends mortgage-services companies in connection with False Claims Act litigation.

 Trustee Litigation.
 Counsels securitization trustees in residential mortgage-backed securities matters.

 General Civil Litigation.
 Represents corporate and individual clients in federal and state courts in a variety of civil actions, including commercial actions, contract disputes, and breaches of fiduciary duty litigation.